decentralized-identity/universal-resolver/README.md

 See this [blog post](https://medium.com/decentralized-identity/a-universal-resolver-for-self-sovereign-identifiers-48e6b4a5cc3c) and this [webinar](https://ssimeetup.org/did-resolution-given-did-how-do-retrieve-document-markus-sabadello-webinar-13/) for an introduction.

-See https://dev.uniresolver.io/ for a development instance of the Universal Resolver, and see [Instances](/docs/instances/instances.md) for additional Universal Resolver instances hosted by the community.
+See https://dev.uniresolver.io/ and https://resolver.identity.foundation/ for a development instance of the Universal Resolver, and see [Instances](/docs/instances/instances.md) for additional Universal Resolver instances hosted by the community.

 ## Quick Start